swirlai/docker-compose/doc/setup-instructions.md

 ## 🟦 General Settings

+Int the env.example file you will see the phrase CHANGE_ME next to several settings.
+These are settings you should consider changing to customize your deployment.

 | Name | Default Value | Comment |
 |------|---------------|---------|
 | CERTBOT_EMAIL | admin@swirl.today | CHANGE_ME – Email used for Certbot certificate registration |